The 56th Governor of New York State

 Andrew M. Cuomo

-Cuomo graduated from Fordham University in 1979 and Albany Law School in 1982.
+In Queens, Andrew Cuomo learned the reality of the middle-class, working family struggle.
+He graduated from Fordham University in the Bronx in 1979 and received his law degree from Albany Law School in 1982.

-Andrew Cuomo resides in Mount Kisco in Westchester County, and is the father of three daughters, twins Mariah and Cara, and Michaela.
+Andrew Cuomo is the proud father of three girls, Mariah, Cara, and Michaela.